slyfox1186/ffmpeg-build-script/README.md

 it, or remove those flags before building for distribution.

 With no action, the script prints help. `--build`, `--cleanup`, and `--menu` are mutually exclusive.
-Without `--config`, every registered package is selected; using the reviewed `custom.toml` allowlist is the recommended path.
+A build without `--config` selects every registered package; using the reviewed `custom.toml` allowlist is the recommended path.

 Bare invocation, help and version reporting do not resolve or create an interpreter environment.
 An incompatible existing Conda interpreter falls back